-3 Examples to Change Cell Color Based on Value with VBA in Excel
+Excel VBA to Change Cell Color Based on Value: 3 Examples

 To explain these examples, we will use a dataset that contains information about the Sales Amount and the Comment on their performance.
 We will try to change the colors of the cells of Column D.